Photo courtesy of Church On the Move, Tulsa, OK.

 Even though Christmas comes just once a year, and one-time rentals for that season can be necessary, should churches consider purchasing outright any of that rented equipment?
 Are there things that the return on investment (ROI) makes more sense as a purchase than as an annual rental?
 What are the pros and cons of either scenario?

-Tulsa, Okla.-based multisite ministry Church on the Move has had equipment rentals baked into its production DNA for several years.
+Tulsa, Okla.-based multisite ministry Church on the Move has had equipment rentals baked into its production DNA for many years.

 “We rent all our lighting outside of front light and house lights at each of our churches,” says Production Director, Johnathan Bazquez.
 “With us doing long term rentals (1-3 years), we’re able to get a rate that is a value to us, without having to purchase equipment every 5-10 years.
 This is also helps us keep our staff and soft cost down.”